Hrishabh-V/Hrishabh-V/README.md

 # 🥷🏻 Hrishabh V

-**`Digital Craftsman (ML Developer/Data Scientist)`**

-An indie ML developer with a B.Tech in AI and Data Science.
-I love taking inspiration from different sources, adding my own twist, and building practical solutions with code.
-Whether it's experimenting with AI models or developing useful tools, I enjoy piecing things together to create something unique.
-Every project I work on is a mix of ideas, a bit of creativity, and a lot of hands-on learning.
-I'm here to explore, build, and share what I create with others who are just as passionate about technology.
+**`ML Developer / AI Engineer`**

+ML developer by obsession, enterprise engineer by employment.

+I have a B.Tech in Artificial Intelligence and Data Science, and I spend most of my time building practical things with Python, machine learning, deep learning, and LLMs.
+By day, I work with enterprise integrations, distributed systems, APIs, and production incidents — by choice, I make models learn things and occasionally make LLMs do things they probably shouldn't.

+I like taking ideas from different places, adding my own twist, and turning them into something that actually works.
+Some projects are serious, some are experiments, and some started with a very questionable "what if..." — but all of them involve a lot of code, debugging, and learning.

 <p align="left">
    <a href="https://www.linkedin.com/in/hrishabhv/">